Aaron3963/CSE_151A_Project/README.md

 We collaboratively discussed the project topic and model approaches.
 Regularly reviewed and compared model results as a team to identify areas for improvement and achieve better performance.

---
-## Milestone 4: Second Model + more

-### Transformer Classifier
-Generally throughout the different iterations of our Transformer model, we found that it finished fitting within the first 10 epochs.
-This could most likely be occuring do to our large batch sizes and how big the data is.
-Our best Transformer model is one where we implemented the following improvements: we did hyperparameter tuning to find the ideal number of heads, layers, etc, change the number of outputs in the final layer of the Transformer model from 2 to 1, and had no learning rate decay.
-This model obtained a test accuracy of 59.2% and a train accuracy of 69.8%.
-Although this is better than our first model, TFIDF, we feel that there is still room for improvement with other models.

-**Note:** Please see the end of our [Project Notebook](project.ipynb) to see the final model's fitting graph, train vs. test error, and predictive stats on the test data.

-### Conclusion
-Overall our second model performed worse than our expectations.
-Althrough it beat out the first model, it was very marginal compared to the hyperparameter tuning that was done.
-Some improvements that can be done to this model is to possibly create and ensemble with a time series model and transform the problem into a regression problem.
-We believe that there is a lot of noise in the data to do a simple classification, so reworking the problem may utilize the model the best.
-These changes could improve the model; however, we believe that the improvements would be limited due to the nature of the model and the data itself.

-### Future Models
-Another that we plan to look into are LSTMs.
-These types of models perform in both NLP tasks and time series tasks.
-Since our problem is heavily dependent on those two things, LSTMs could be the perfect model.
-We have also already began working with BERT because it is bidirectional and it is specifically built for sentiment analysis.
-We believe that the combination of these facts along with attention can boost the accuracy on this dataset.

-**Things we did:**
-New grouped dataset for the Transformer Classifier.
-[View Dataset](grouped_dataset.csv)

-Transformer Classifier Model.
-[View Model](project.ipynb) (Under the Transformer Classifier header)